Projectshelp/Projectshelp/README.md

 ⚡ Our CEO: **[Vatshayan](https://github.com/Vatshayan)**

-⚡ We are team of Data Scientist, Software Engineer and cyber experts.
+⚡ We are team of freelancer Data Scientist, Software Engineer, Blockchain Developers and cyber experts.

-🔭 We work on Machine Learning, Data Science, Cryptography & Communication Security
+🔭 We work on Machine Learning, Data Science, Cryptography, Blockchain & Communication Security

-💬 Ask me about Help in College Projects, Programming and Development
+💬 Ask about Help in College Projects, Programming and Development

 ⚡ Fun fact: I always reply mails in minutes.